sstoeckl/InvestigatoR/README.md

                                  config1=list(num.trees=100, max.depth=3, mtry=3)))
 ```

-Next we implement the prediction function.
+Next we implement this prediction function.
 The function takes the
-training data, the test data, and the configuration as arguments.
-The
+training data, the test data, and the configuration as arguments and
-function returns the predicted returns.
-The function uses the
+returns the predicted returns.
+It uses the `randomForest` package to fit
-`randomForest` package to fit a random forest model to the training data
+a random forest model to the training data and to predict the returns
-and to predict the returns for the test data.
+for the test data.

 ``` r
 rf_pred <- function(train_data, test_data, config) {